 The UK Modern Slavery Act (‘MSA’) requires large companies operating in the UK to publish a modern slavery and human trafficking statement.
-This statement constitutes Cinven Limited’s modern slavery and human trafficking statement for the financial year ending 31 December 2023 and applies to Cinven Limited and its subsidiaries and affiliates (collectively, ‘Cinven’).
+This statement constitutes Cinven Limited’s modern slavery and human trafficking statement for the financial year ending 31 December 2024.
+The goals and principles promoted in this statement also apply to Cinven Limited’s subsidiaries and affiliates more generally (together with Cinven Limited, ‘Cinven’).

 Cinven does not tolerate modern slavery and seeks to prevent any form of slavery or human trafficking in its business and supply chains.
 We are committed to acting responsibly and with integrity across all areas of our business.

-Cinven Limited, asinvestment adviser or manager to the Cinven funds, also fully recognises the importance of engaging with portfolio companies, in which the Cinven funds invest, on this important subject and continued to do so throughout 2023.
+Cinven Limited, as investment adviser or manager to the Cinven funds, also fully recognises the importance of engaging with portfolio companies, in which the Cinven funds invest, on this important subject and continued to do so throughout 2024.

 About Cinven